aditya43/docker-kubernetes/README.md

 - To run multiple websites on a same port, we could use:
     * `Nginx Proxy` which is also known as `HAProxy Load Balancer Proxy`.
 This load balancer will act in `OSI Layer 4 (DNS)`.
     * `Docker Enterprise Edition` comes with built-in `OSI Layer 4 (DNS) Web Proxy`.
 It is called `UCP or Docker Data Center`.
+- `Web Sockets` don't do well with `Routing Mesh`.
+That is because `socket` needs persistent connection to a specific Container and because of load balancing `Routing Mesh` keeps switching between Containers.
+We could have `proxy` infront of it to make it work with `Web Sockets`.

 ----------------------------------------